hadiyarajesh/flower/README.md

 `$retrofitVersion=2.9.0`

 ### Ktorfit
-This module is multi-platform.
-It is suitable for use in Kotlin multi-platform projects, Android (Apps/Libraries), the JVM in general, Kotlin-JS, and so on...
+This is a multiplatform module.
+It is suitable for use in Kotlin multiplatform projects, Android (Apps/Libraries), the JVM in general, Kotlin-JS, and so on...

 It uses and provides [Ktorfit](https://github.com/Foso/Ktorfit) and you must use KSP in your project.